elasticio/elasticio.github.io/_getting-started/contracts-and-workspaces.md

 ## Limited Workspaces

-Workspaces can have the `limited` or `full` type. `Full` is the default workspace type, which is considered normal. `Limited` is intended for platform trial period.
+Workspaces can have the `limited` or `full` type. `Limited` is intended for platform trial period.
 Workspaces with `limited` type have certain restrictions for integration flows:

 - Integration flows in `limited` workspaces are restricted by work time.
 This time is defined for each installation with an environment variable.